He Arose Christ Arose

 So lift your voice, rejoice and sing,

-For Jesus lives—our Risen King!
+For Jesus lives—our Risen Savior and King!

 For His Honor and Glory